Ibrahimkayyis/OurStory/README.md

 - **Interactive Map**:
   Explore a map that highlights the locations of user stories, allowing you to connect and discover new perspectives.

-- **Community Engagement**:
+- **Real-Time Updates**:
-  Like and comment on other users' stories to engage and inspire within the community.
+  Stay updated with the latest stories from around the globe, right at your fingertips..

 - **User-Friendly Interface**:
   A clean, intuitive design for an enjoyable storytelling experience.